Is climate change caused by human activity?

 What about volcanoes?

 Erupting volcanoes can have a significant effect on our climate.
-They emit large amounts of 'aerosols' (suspended dust particles, which reflect the sun's energy back into space) but even they haven't put out nearly as much CO2 as humans over the past century.
+They emit large amounts of 'aerosols' (suspended dust particles, which have a cooling effect as they reflect the sun's energy back into space) as well as CO2.
+However, volcanic emissions of CO2 are well below the levels emitted by human activities over the past century.